Latin liturgical rites: Rite or Use of Lyon

+Rite or Use of Braga

+The Rite of Braga is used, but since 18 November 1971 only on an optional basis, in the Archdiocese of Braga in northern Portugal.
+The Pontifical Commission Ecclesia Dei (PCED) considers it a local Use of the Roman Rite, rather than an independent rite.

 Zaire Use

 The Zaire Use is an inculturated variation of the Ordinary Form of the Roman Rite of the Roman Catholic Church.
 It has been used to a very limited extent in some African countries since the late 1970s to early 1980s.

-Sarum Use

-The Use of Sarum is a variant on the Roman rite originating in the Diocese of Salisbury, which had come to be widely practised in England and Scotland until its suppression during the English Reformation and replaced by the Book of Common Prayer, which was heavily influenced by it in the then schismatic Church of England, and its usage among the remaining Catholics was gradually supplanted by the Tridentine Mass.